hikarukujo/gallery/README.md

 ### The SmartGallery Advantage

-* **Universal Workflow Capture:** The `auto_log_workflows.py` custom node silently saves the workflow for every single job you run in ComfyUI, breaking the PNG-only limitation.
+* **Universal Workflow Capture:** While ComfyUI's default save nodes only embed workflows in PNG files, and advanced custom save nodes require manual integration into each workflow, the `auto_log_workflows.py` custom node works seamlessly in the background.
+It automatically saves the complete workflow for every single job you run in ComfyUI, regardless of output format or which save nodes you use.
 * **Standalone Operation:** SmartGallery runs on its own port, meaning **you can manage your entire gallery even when ComfyUI is not running**.
 Organize your creations, move files between folders, delete unwanted outputs, and download workflows anytime.
 * **Blazing-Fast Interface:** Using an SQLite database and thumbnail caching, the gallery loads instantly, even with thousands of files.
 * **Full Organizational Control:** Create, rename, and delete folders, mark your favorite images, and use powerful search and filters to find exactly what you need.